Conference meetings: How online conferencing software can benefit your team

 Here, the host and the guest(s) can talk as they would in a regular meeting.
 You can join a online conference meeting through your business phone system, mobile phone, or computer.

 Conference meetings can be fancy or pretty simple, with features ranging from basic audio to HD video meetings and screen sharing.

 What is the purpose of conference meetings?

 The purpose of conference meetings is to provide an alternative method for meeting face-to-face.
-When it isn’t possible or suitable for everyone to meet together in-person, the meeting can still go ahead via conference calling.
+When it isn’t possible or suitable for everyone to meet together in-person, the meeting can still go ahead via online conference calling.

 Here are a few common scenarios: